-During the fall of 2017, Flood District and contractor staff conducted annual direct count vegetation surveys of all restoration sites in Reaches 4, 5, 6, 7, 8 and 9 shown in Figure 7 below.
-As stated previously, vegetation establishment surveys are conducted the first three years following plant installation and thereafter during years 5 and 10 post installation, therefore Reaches 1-3 were not surveyed in 2017 but will be surveyed again in 2020 and 2021 respectively.
-All planted restoration areas were surveyed to determine percent survivorship and qualitative health of installed and naturally recruited vegetation.
-Tables 9 through 9 below present the percent survivorship by a given species in reaches 4, 5, 6, 7, 8 and 9 for monitoring year 2017; representational photographs of revegetation sites surveyed can be seen in Appendix B. Napa County was responsible for plant establishment and monitoring in Reaches 1 - 4 and 8 while contractors were responsible for monitoring and maintenance in Reaches 5, 6, 7 and 9 in 2017.
+During the fall of 2018, Flood District staff conducted annual direct count vegetation surveys of all restoration sites in Reaches 5 through 9 shown in Figure 7 below.
+As stated previously, vegetation establishment surveys are conducted the first three years following plant installation and thereafter during years 5 and 10 post installation, therefore Reaches 1-4 were not surveyed in 2018 but will be surveyed again in 2020 and 2021 respectively.
+Planted restoration areas in reaches 5-9 were surveyed to determine percent survivorship and qualitative health of installed and naturally recruited vegetation.
+Tables 7 and 8 below present the percent survivorship by a given species in reaches 5 through 9 for monitoring year 2018; representational photographs of revegetation sites surveyed can be seen in Appendix B.

-Survey results in 2017 for reaches 4 through 9 indicate overall survivorship for installed plants ranged from 79% (Reach 4) to 123% in (Reach 8), at or well above plant establishment criteria set forth in the monitoring plan.
-In part, the achievement of the survivorship success criteria can be attributed to a significant amount of natural recruitment of willows, cottonwoods, alders and various species shrubs species (in particular coyote brush) throughout the restoration sites.
-However, it should be noted that acquiring an accurate count in Reach 8, particularly for shrub species like coyote brush and California Rose, was particularly difficult due to the mature understory that has developed at the site making distinctions between an individual species and a clump difficult.
+Survey results in 2018 for reaches 5 through 9 indicate overall survivorship for installed plants ranged from 106% (Reaches 5, 6, 7, 9) to 123% in (Reach 8), at or well above plant establishment criteria set forth in the monitoring plan.
+In part, the achievement of the survivorship success criteria can be attributed to a significant amount of natural recruitment of willows, cottonwoods, alders and various shrubs species throughout the Project.
+However, it should be noted that acquiring an accurate count at these sites as they mature, particularly for shrub species (coyote brush, California Rose, etc.) is becoming increasingly difficult due to the mature under and over story that has developed at the sites making distinctions between an individual species and a clump difficult.
 We anticipate that the year 10 survey will be closer to an "estimate" of these particular species rather than an accurate count.
 It should be also noted that some species of trees (bay laurel, black walnut, etc.) demonstrated low survivorship and should perhaps be precluded from future planting pallets at river restoration sites within the area.